manalidarji/JAVA-Payslip-Generator/README.md

 ```

 ## Output file
-- You can find the generated payslips os all the employees in a text file at root folder, named, `paySlips.txt`
+- You can find the generated payslips of all the employees in a text file at root folder, named, `paySlips.txt`

 ## Classes Created
 - `Final` : This class contains the main class(starting point of this app)